Visionaries and a changing world — the challenge for Linden Lab is how to get the two together.

 So, how do you get the casual shoppers?
 Right now, this means mostly establishing yourself in the busy malls or shopping districts.
-Not unsurprisingly, these have been set up first near the "travel routes".
+Unsurprisingly, these have been set up first near the “travel routes”.

 In Second Life, this means the places nearest to telehubs.
 This is where most people appear every day, when they wish to go somewhere else.

 Now we are all familiar with this image.
 Railroad stations helped cities to grow organically around them.
 Most cities will still have their major shopping districts around the older railroad stations (nowadays probably around the bus terminals and similar travelling facilities).
 Anyone who has played SimCity “knows” how this works.
 Transportation-system terminals are the key to “organic growth”: commercial districts encircle the terminals; and, by contrast, residential districts, where you wish your peace and quiet, will be established further away.